bruvellu/cephalic-furrow/3-text/README.md

 ## Notes

-**2021-06-17**
+**2021-06-19**

+- Major cleanup in the results revising the story and including the list of supporting Figures, Videos, Tables and Supplementary material.

+**2021-06-18**

-- Revamps the first paragraphs of results compiling information.
+- Revamps the first paragraphs of results compiling information about the dynamics and properties of ectopic folds.

 **2021-06-17**